1972 Australian federal election: Significance

 The 1972 election ended 23 years of Liberal-Country rule, the longest unbroken run in government in Australian history.
-It is also unusual as Whitlam only scraped into office with a thin majority of four seats; typically, elections that produce a change of government in Australia take the form of landslides (as in the elections of 1949, 1975, 1983, 1996, 2007 or 2013, for example).
+It is also unusual as Whitlam only scraped into office with a thin majority of four seats; historically, elections that produce a change of government in Australia have taken the form of landslides (as in the elections of 1949, 1975, 1983, 1996, 2007 or 2013, for example).
 The comparatively small size of Whitlam's win is partly explained by his strong performance at the previous election in 1969, where he achieved a 7.1% swing and gained 18 seats after Labor had been reduced to 41 of 124 seats and a 43.1% two-party vote in its landslide defeat in 1966.